Company paternity leave schemes

 Applying for Statutory Paternity Pay and Leave

-To apply for your Paternity Pay and Leave from your employer, you can use form SC3:
+To apply for your Paternity Pay and Leave from your employer, you can use the right form:

 Starting paternity leave